 If you're fairly advanced and strong, I wouldn't recommend using such a bar for heavy lifts.
 A good bar is difficult to damage and is 100% worth a little extra cash.
 If you take care of them, there are many good bars in the $150-300 range that will last indefinitely.

-To set up my garage gym, I had 3 'beater bars' that came with my holiday weight sets.
-I quickly damaged all 3: two bent during squatting, and one had the sleeves come off during cleans.
+To set up my garage gym, I had three "beater bars" that came with my holiday weight sets.
+I quickly damaged all three: two bent during squatting, and one had the sleeves come off during cleans.
 Fortunately, on Craigslist, I found a $60 Power Bar rated for 1,500 pounds.
 I also invested some money into a Pendlay HD Nexgen bar, about $300.
-This bar was designed for Olympic lifting, has a lifetime warranty on it, and is tested to 2,500 pounds!
+This bar was designed for Olympic lifting, has a lifetime warranty on it, and is tested to 2,500 pounds!2

 One objection to a rack I frequently hear is that it takes up too much space.
 If you have room for a 7-foot bar and a bench, then you have room for a rack.
 If you need a little extra clearance, donate the wife's old wardrobe.
 It's for a good cause.

 You can find new racks on the low end for less than $500.
 For most users, these will be just fine.
 My first rack was from Powertec, and it was home to many lifts greater than 600 pounds.

 Like cars, there are a wide variety of racks with various add-on options.
 Check out the Forums to browse reviews and get an idea of what you might want.

 Some things to consider on your power rack: